mixOmicsTeam/mixOmics-Vignette/docs/04-Nintegration.md

 `perf.diablo.tcga$error.rate.per.class`, the predicted components associated to $\boldsymbol  Y$, or the stability of the selected features with `perf.diablo.tcga$features`.

-Here we look at the different performance assessment schemes specific to multiple data set integration, as mentioned in Section 4.1.
+Here we look at the different performance assessment schemes specific to multiple data set integration.

 First, we output the performance with the majority vote, that is, since the prediction is based on the components associated to their own data set, we can then weight those predictions across data sets according to a majority vote scheme.
 Based on the predicted classes, we then extract the classification error rate per class and per component: